laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< figure src="https://laurentperrinet.github.io/publication/perrinet-bednar-15/figure_results.png" title="Edge co-occurrences can account for rapid categorization of natural versus animal images [[LP and Bednar, 2015]](https://laurentperrinet.github.io/publication/perrinet-bednar-15/)" height="420" >}}

 {{< speaker_note >}}

+This figure shows classification performance across image categories using different statistical features.
+We used an SVM classifier with three feature sets: first-order orientation statistics (FO), the reduced 2D "chevron map" (CM), and full 4D second-order statistics (SO).
+The classification accuracy (F1 score) was tested for distinguishing between image categories.
+Results show strong performance in separating man-made from natural images, as expected.
+More notably, the classifier achieved ~80% accuracy in discriminating animal vs non-animal natural images, matching human performance levels reported by Serre et al. This suggests that relatively simple edge co-occurrence statistics contain sufficient information for basic image categorization tasks, without requiring higher-level semantic processing.

+We also found that our model made the same errors as humans do: if an image without an animal contains more co-circular edges, it is more likely to be falsely categorized as containing an animal.

 {{< /speaker_note >}}